Mahmoudashraf05/NYC-Taxi-Trip-Duration/README.md

 # 🚕 NYC Taxi Trip Duration Prediction

 A machine learning project for predicting the duration of New York City taxi trips using the **Kaggle NYC Taxi Trip Duration dataset**.
-This repository includes data preprocessing, powerful ML models (CatBoost & Random Forest), feature engineering, model evaluation, and a simple Streamlit interface for predictions.
+This repository includes data preprocessing, powerful ML models (CatBoost & Ridge), feature engineering, model evaluation, and a simple Streamlit interface for predictions.

 ---